OpaxIV/drm_in_games/README.md

 @ fabio: rewrite readme in final version

-# hslu_secproj
+# HSLU SECPROJ
-Repo for the Security Project at the Hochschule Luzern
+Repository for the Security Project from the Hochschule Luzern

 ## Personal 2DO